 Q: Is an entrance examination required?

-A: An entrance examination is required for applicants for all majors except Christian Education.
-Applicants for this major must have a minimum GPA of 3.5 in all Christian education courses.
+A: An entrance examination is required for applicants for all majors except Counselor Education and Supervision.

 Q: Where should I stay when I come for the interview and entrance examination?